feedzai/feedzai-openml-java/openml-lightgbm/README.md

     "num_iterations": 100
 }
 ```
-Finally, the implementation is ensured based on given input dataset and expected results using
+Finally, the implementation is validated based on a given input dataset and its expected results, using
 [LightGBMResultTest](lightgbm-provider/src/test/java/com/feedzai/openml/provider/lightgbm/LightGBMResultTest.java).